kamarshad/PBSearchImage/README.md

 * Device supported: iPhone and iPad
 * Orientation:  Portrait
 * Minimum iOS deployment target: 11.0 and above
-* App run well and tested on iPhone8 plus 13.0
+* App run well and tested on iPhone8 plus and iOS 13.0

 ### ThirdParty Libraries used ###
 * Kingfisher to download the images
 * Nimble and Quick to write the Unit test case
+* Firebase crashlytics to report the crash logs

 ### Recorded Video and Snapshot ###